isabella232/primetime.en/help/digital-rights-management/using-the-drm-key-server/deployment/deployment-overview.md

 To process key requests from Primetime DRM iOS and Xbox 360 clients, the Primetime DRM Key Server must be configured with a set of credentials issued by Adobe.
 These credentials can either be stored in PKCS#12 ( [!DNL .pfx]) files or on an HSM.

 The [!DNL .pfx] files can be located anywhere, but for ease of configuration, Adobe recommends placing the [!DNL .pfx] files in the tenant's configuration directory.
-For more information, see [Key Server configuration files.](../../using-the-drm-key-server/deployment/configuration-files.md).
+For more information, see [Key Server configuration files](#key-server-configuration-files).

 ### HSM configuration {#section_13A19E3E32934C5FA00AEF621F369877}